La Velo Francette is one of France's hottest cycle routes (and one of the most diverse and interesting). Here's a DIY itinerary for the route.

 Getting to/from La Rochelle

 By train: La Rochelle is on the west coast train line and links to both Bordeaux and Nantes via Intercites and local TER train services.
 From Nantes, you can connect to Paris.
 For Intercites trains, bike reservations are either obligatory or recommended at the time of ticket reservation (depending on the service).
-It's easiest done using this website if you do not live in France.
-TER services accept bikes without reservation.
+You can see our trains page here for guidance.

 By bike: La Rochelle is also on the EuroVelo 1 La Velodyssee bike route.